billpmurphy/hask-archive/README.md

 Remaining TODOs:
-* Change type inference ending so it understands polymorphic HKTs
+* Make bind type correctly
 * Write rest of Data.List and Prelude, and document everything undocumented
 * Final refactor of everything
 * Write rest of README